fraxinus1098/3D-VR-Journal-Visualizer/README.md

 - Three.js and WebXR for 3D visualization
 - Vite for fast development
 - SuperCollider for algorithmic audio composition
+- osc.js and WebSockets for Open Sound Control communication
 - **Data Processing:**
   - Python
   - pdfplumber